VictorSyntez/governance/docs/archive/certification_mark_policies.md

 ## Trust Marks(review)
 Currently, the Canadian Credential Network has not approved the use of any Trust Marks.
 However, the Governing Board MAY in the future approve the use of one or more Trust Marks.
 If and when that occurs, the following topics SHOULD be considered by the Governing Board:

-1. The Consortium MAY publish the set of Trust Marks designated in this document on the BBU website together with:
+1. The Canacred Network MAY publish the set of Trust Marks designated in this document on the CCNU website together with:
     1. A link to these policies governing their usage.
     1. The Trust Mark License.
     1. Instructions for publishing a Self-Certification Page.